vijay-dcrust/kubernetes-operator/README.md

 # Generic-Daemon-operator
+Easy to deploy any kind of daemon on any node

+Demonstrates the kubernetes operator concepts

 # Install the operator
 make install

 # Run the controller
 make run ENABLE_WEBHOOKS=false

 # Apply a test yaml to create GenericDaemon

 kubectl apply -f config/samples/mygroup_v1beta1_genericdaemon.yaml